Transparency First

 Pop-up: Amex may show a pop-up at application blocking the welcome offer based on your overall account history.

-Hilton cards do not block each other across tiers.
-They only block repeat bonuses on the exact same card product.
+Hilton cards do not appear to block each other across tiers.
+They only appear to block repeat bonuses on the exact same card product.

 ✈️